-The following working Guiding Principles will guide the development of regional adaptation actions
+The following Guiding Principles guided the development of regional adaptation actions in the Joint Platform.

-These principles were developed in collaboration with the Leadership Advisory Group and members of the public.
-You can download a list of these draft Guiding Principles shared at our first Public Forum here.
+These principles were developed in collaboration with the Leadership Advisory Group and members of the public through our first Public Forum.
+You can download a list of these Guiding Principles here.

 Actively ensure that socially vulnerable communities don’t just bounce back in the face of sea level rise, but “bounce forward” by providing additional resources and support to areas where socially vulnerable communities live, work, and play and reducing negative impacts to these communities.
 Climate change will disproportionately impact marginalized communities with fewer resources.

-Prioritize adaptation actions that maximize regional risk reduction to flooding and sea level rise and minimize tradeoffs within the context of other regional priorities such as housing, economy, social equity, ecosystem services, and other climate risks.
+Prioritize adaptation actions that maximize regional risk reduction to flooding and sea level rise and minimize tradeoffs within the context of other regional priorities such as housing, economy, social equity, habitat protection, and other climate risks.
 Sea level rise and flooding is just one of several regionally interconnected crises facing the Bay Area.

-Ensure that local and regional investment strategies to address flooding and sea level rise are grounded in local needs, conditions and plans, and phased to allow for uncertainty, flexibility, and iteration.
-The Bay is a collection of distinct places with unique physical and social conditions and there is no “one size fits all” solution – or timeline – to address climate related impacts.
+Ensure that local and regional investment strategies to address flooding and sea level rise are grounded in local needs, conditions, and plans, and are phased to allow for uncertainty, flexibility, and iteration.
+The Bay is a collection of distinct places with unique physical and social conditions and there is no “one size fits all” solution – or timeline – to address climate-related impacts.